 Using two fixings in a joint (i.e. two nails instead of one) also makes a structure stronger, as with only one fixing, the two members can pivot and bend much more easily.

-Always consider the direction of force / load when designing a structure (for example, force on a table tops sitting on table legs).
+Always consider the direction of force / load when designing a structure (for example, the downward force on a table top sitting on table legs).